 Minutes of all CSC teleconferences will be made public within five business days of the meeting.

-Any remedial action will also be reported by the CSC.
+In the event that the CSC invokes the RAP, it will be required to inform the RySG, ccNSO and GNSO Councils and provide regular status updates.

 Information sessions conducted during ICANN meetings will be open and posting of transcripts and presentations will be done in accordance with ICANN’s meeting requirements.

 Secretariat

-The IANA Functions Operator will provide secretariat support for the CSC.
-The IANA Functions Operator will also be expected to provide and facilitate remote participation in all meetings of the CSC.
+ICANN will provide secretariat support for the CSC and will also be expected to provide and facilitate remote participation in all meetings of the CSC.

 Review

-The Charter will initially be reviewed by a committee of representatives from the ccNSO and the RySG one year after the first meeting of the CSC.
-The review is to include the opportunity for input from other ICANN stakeholders, via a Public Comment process.
-Any recommended changes are to be ratified by the ccNSO and the GNSO.
+The Charter may be reviewed at the request of the CSC, ccNSO Council, RySG or GNSO Council or in connection with an IANA Function Review.
+The review will be conducted by a committee of representatives from the ccNSO and the RySG in accordance with a method determined by the ccNSO Council and RySG.
+Each review is to include the opportunity for input from other ICANN stakeholders, via a Public Comment process.
+Any recommended changes are to be ratified by the ccNSO and the GNSO Councils.

-Thereafter, the Charter will be reviewed at the request of the CSC, ccNSO or GNSO and may also be reviewed in connection with the IANA Function Review.

 The effectiveness of the CSC will initially be reviewed two years after the first meeting of the CSC; and then every three years thereafter.
 The method of review will be determined by the ccNSO and GNSO.

-================================

-Proposed Remedial Action Procedures

-This proposal is illustrative of what could be included in the Remedial Action Procedures.
-It is anticipated that the procedures would be agreed between the CSC and the IANA Functions Operator prior to implementation.